privacy-tech-lab/gpc-web-crawler/README.md

   The OptMeowt Analysis extension is [packaged as an xpi file](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Pack-Extension-in-XPI-Format) and installed on a Firefox Nightly browser by the crawler script.
 When a site loads, the OptMeowt Analysis extension automatically analyzes the site and sends the analysis data to the Cloud SQL database via a POST request.
 The analysis performed by the OptMeowt analysis extension investigates the GPC compliance of a given site using a 4-step approach:

-  1. The extension checks whether the site is subject to the CCPA by searching for a DNS link.
+  1. The extension checks whether the site is subject to the CCPA by looking at [Firefox's urlClassification object](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onHeadersReceived#urlclassification).
+Requests returned by this object are based on the Disconnect list, as described [here](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop).
   2. The extension checks the value of the [US Privacy string](https://github.com/InteractiveAdvertisingBureau/USPrivacy/tree/master), OneTrust’s OptanonConsent cookie, and the [GPP string](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/Consent%20String%20Specification.md), if any of these exist.
   3. The extension sends a GPC signal to the site.
   4. The extension rechecks the value of the US Privacy string, OptanonConsent cookie, and GPP string.